 As a certified and licensed conscious intravenous (IV) sedation dentist by Florida Board, we offer patients a variety of sedation dentistry options:

-General Anesthesia.
+- General Anesthesia.
 Patients are given medication intravenously to go to sleep.
-These IV medications are design to induce general anesthasia and put the patient completely asleep.
+These IV medications are designed to induce general anesthesia and put the patient completely asleep.

 Intravenous (IV) Sedation - Technicality